PROCEEDINGS OF

 Cemetery” at Florence.
 Had these interesting events not

-transpired, history would likely never have given Hewins—whose
+transpired, history would likely never have given

-known painting oeuvre is quite small—a second
+Hewins—whose known painting oeuvre is quite

-In 1795, in the middle
+In 1795, in the middle of George

-but he supplemented it with a passion for reading and foreign
+supplemented it with a passion for reading and foreign

 languages.
 This auto-didactic classical education proved